weix21/EDClust/README.md

 `EDClust` adopts a Dirichlet-multinomial mixture model and explicitly accounts for cell type heterogeneity, subject heterogeneity, and clustering uncertainty.
 EDClust pipeline includes three steps: (A). input data.
 (B). initilaze parameters.
 (C). clustering.
-Based on a rigorous staitstical framework,
+Based on an EM and MM hybrid framework,
 `EDClust` offers functions for predicting cell type labels, estimating parameters of effects from different sources, and posterior probabilities for cells being in each cluster.